richmahn/en_tn/isa/front/intro.md

 #### When was the Book of Isaiah written? ####

-The prophet Isaiah wrote down the prophecies in this book around 740–700 B.C., when the Assyrian Empire was becoming more powerful.
+Isaiah prophesied around 740–700 B.C., when the Assyrian Empire was becoming more powerful.
 Isaiah spoke the prophecies from God to the people of Judah during the reigns of Kings Uzziah, Jotham, Ahaz, and Hezekiah.
 The story of Isaiah helping King Hezekiah (chapters 36-39) is also found in 2 Kings 19–20.

 ## Part 2: Important Religious and Cultural Concepts ##